MFaria27/IRS990-Parser/README.md

 ...

-Once the terminal asks if you are using a list, input the name of the text file containing the list (example in the github would be "Institutes.txt").
+Once the terminal asks if you are using a list, input the name of the text file containing the list (example in the github would be "Inputs/Test List.txt").
 The code will then search through all the listed colleges and output them in the master excel workbook created.

 ## To-Do
 - When looking up some colleges, other associations affiliated with the college can sometimes show up first, so more specific searching is required